dialectlabs/smart-messaging/README.md

 2. The client executes a POST, either initiated by the user or in parallel with the GET, to fetch a base64-encoded transaction.
 3. The user then takes some action to sign the returned transaction, and submits it to the blockchain for execution.

-The schemas for the steps above are described here.
+The schemas for the steps above are described below:

 ### GET request

 The initial GET request returns

 `// GET <url> response`

 ```json
 { "label": "<label>", "icon": "<icon-url>" }
 ```